-The framework for the Associate Degree Nursing program is consistent with the Gurnick Academy of Medical Arts mission of integrating career focused education, professional skills, and hands-on practice.
-Maslow's Hierarchy of Needs has been chosen for the curriculum framework which is in accord with the Academy's Associate Degree in Nursing Program.
-The bio-psychosocial aspects of the framework meld the concepts of health, person, environment and nursing.
-The Associate Degree Nursing curriculum is designed to facilitate the student's professional progression to advanced critical thinking/critical reasoning, problem solving and independent judgment, thus empowering the student to develop and achieve their personal and professional career potential.
+The framework for the Bachelors of Science in Nursing Program is consistent with the Gurnick Academy of Medical Arts mission of integrating career focused education, professional skills, and hands-on practice.
+Maslow's Hierarchy of Needs has been chosen for the curriculum framework which is in accord with the Academy's Bachelors of Science in Nursing Program.
+The biopsychosocial aspects of the framework meld the concepts of health, person, environment and nursing.
+The Bachelors of Science in Nursing curriculum is designed to facilitate the student's professional progression to advanced critical thinking/critical reasoning, problem solving and independent judgment, thus empowering the student to develop and achieve their personal and professional career potential.